Looking Closely at the Growth Curve for Cheetah Mobile Inc. (CMCM)

 CMCM’s Market Performance

-CMCM stocks went up by 5.30% for the week, with a monthly drop of -24.25% and a quarterly performance of 34.30%, while its annual performance rate touched 144.08%.
-The volatility ratio for the week stands at 9.00% while the volatility levels for the past 30 days are set at 9.84% for Cheetah Mobile Inc..
-The simple moving average for the period of the last 20 days is 0.89% for CMCM stocks with a simple moving average of 26.78% for the last 200 days.
+CMCM stocks went down by -17.11% for the week, with a monthly drop of -31.87% and a quarterly performance of 11.79%, while its annual performance rate touched 74.16%.
+The volatility ratio for the week stands at 13.37% while the volatility levels for the past 30 days are set at 10.41% for Cheetah Mobile Inc..
+The simple moving average for the period of the last 20 days is -18.21% for CMCM stocks with a simple moving average of -1.23% for the last 200 days.

-During the last 5 trading sessions, CMCM rose by +5.30%, which changed the moving average for the period of 200-days by -3.47% in comparison to the 20-day moving average, which settled at $2.73.
-In addition, Cheetah Mobile Inc. saw 54.44% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CMCM fell by -17.11%, which changed the moving average for the period of 200-days by -28.99% in comparison to the 20-day moving average, which settled at $2.63.
+In addition, Cheetah Mobile Inc. saw 21.11% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CMCM